-Kaiser Foundation Health Plan, Inc. Northern California Region: Fresno complies with all applicable Federal civil rights laws, to include both Title VII and Section 1557 of the ACA.
-Pursuant to Section 1557 Kaiser Foundation Health Plan, Inc. Northern California Region: Fresno does not discriminate, exclude people, or treat them differently on the basis of race, color, national origin, age, disability, or sex (including pregnancy and gender identity).
+Kaiser Foundation Health Plan, Inc. Northern California Region complies with all applicable Federal civil rights laws, to include both Title VII of the Civil Rights Act of 1964 and Section 1557 of the Affordable Care Act.
+Pursuant to Section 1557 Kaiser Foundation Health Plan, Inc. Northern California Region does not discriminate, exclude people, or treat them differently on the basis of race, color, national origin, age, disability, or sex.